amitsriv99/homepage-content-service/README.md

 > - Drop the homepage-contentmodel.json file in the D:\datafiles folder
 > - Start/Restart the webserver

-Q. How do I access the service?
+Q. How to access the service?

 Ans.
 The below RESTful endpoint URLs
 > - To check whether the service is in healthy state or not